FREE UK Mainland Delivery

 Couple doing pilates

-One of the greatest benefits of Pilates is that it’s so diverse.
-It can be done by just about anyone of any fitness level, ranging from first-time exercisers with little confidence to professional athletes who need that extra core work or even those who just enjoy it.
+One of the greatest benefits of Pilates is its versatility.
+It can be done by just about anyone, at any fitness level, from first-time exercisers with little confidence to professional athletes who need extra core work, or even those who just enjoy it.
 It really is that varied.

 Like any exercise, the exercises range in difficulty as well.
 It’s important that you master and reap the benefits of the basic moves before continuing on to more advanced routines.
 Progression is definitely achievable for anyone willing to put in a little bit of time, and your workouts will grow with your skill level.